Italian profanity: Blasphemous profanity

 Another common formula for blasphemy combines a divinity, an animal and an atrocious death, like in dio porco scannato.

 In some areas of Italy, such as Veneto, Friuli-Venezia Giulia, Umbria, Marche, Lazio, Abruzzo, Emilia Romagna, Piedmont, Lombardy, and Tuscany, blasphemy is more common, but not because of a strong anti-Catholic sentiment.
 Tuscany and Veneto are the regions where bestemmiare is most common, and in these areas, blasphemy appears in the everyday speech almost as an ordinary interjection.

 At the same time, it is not an entirely uncommon pastime to come up with creative and articulated bestemmie, especially among the lower social classes, such as dockers.

 Since the advent of the World Wide Web, several websites have come and gone that featured user-submitted or machine-generated collections of complex bestemmie, and manuals compiling these collections of bestemmie have been printed.

 Gravity

-In the Italian language, profanities belonging to this category are called bestemmie (singular: bestemmia), in which God, the Virgin Mary, Jesus, the Saints, or the Roman Catholic Church are insulted.
+In the Italian language, profanities belonging to this category are called bestemmie (singular: bestemmia), in which God, the Virgin Mary, Jesus, the Saints, or the Catholic Church are insulted.
 This category is so strong it is usually frowned upon, even by people who would make casual or even regular use of the profanities above.

 Bestemmiare ("swearing") is a misdemeanor in Italian law, but the law is seldom enforced.
 However, it is still considered a strong social taboo, at least on television.
 For example, anyone caught uttering bestemmie in the Italian version of the reality television franchise Big Brother (Grande Fratello) "must be immediately expelled," because they offend "millions of believers."